-1. Spartan-3 and its derivatives, including Spartan-3E and Spartan-3A/3A DSP devices.
+- Spartan-3 FPGAs and its derivatives, including Spartan-3E and Spartan-3A/3A DSP devices. - Refer to Additional memory collision restrictions in "Collision Behavior," page 16.

 When using data-width aspect ratios, the primitive type dimensions are chosen with respect to the A port write width.
 Note that primitive selection may limit port aspect ratios as described in "Aspect Ratio Limitations," page 15.
 When using the byte write feature in Virtex-6, Virtex-5, Virtex-4, Spartan-6, and Spartan-3A/3A DSP devices, only the 2kx9, 1kx18, and 512kx36 primitive choices are available.